Lecrapouille/BacASable/Cpp/ForthWrapper/CppPhysicsEngine/README.md

 This folder is a proof of concept (POC) on how Forth can wrap a C++ library.

+You can find the youtube video of this code: https://youtu.be/kbVCi5ruCUQ And the PowerPoint file used for making this video: https://lecrapouille.github.io/forth/ForthWrapper_CppSymbolicEngine.odp

 This code source is based on https://github.com/udexon/btosg which is a fork of https://github.com/miguelleitao/btosg in which forth is used as wrapper for high level libraries in different langages (C++, JS ..).

 There is two versions: